The Cocktail Craftsman

 What To Avoid

 Stay away from the pour spouts that measure out your liquor for you.
 They are just a pain because they tend to get clogged and you have to tilt the bottle back and forth if you want more than what it measures.

-Obviously, the shape of the glass, ice in the glass, the size of ice in the glass, and other ingredients in the glass, are all variables that make this measuring method very inaccurate.
-So if you are going to use this method of measuring for your non-bottled ingredients I would recommend always using the same mixing glass, measure the ingredient before adding ice, and test your pour as often as possible in the same way we did in the free pouring.
+Obviously, the shape of the glass, the ice in the glass, the size of the ice in the glass, and other ingredients in the glass, are all variables that make this measuring method very inaccurate.
+So if you are going to use this method of measuring your non-bottled ingredients I would recommend always using the same mixing glass, measuring the ingredient before adding ice and testing your pour as often as possible in the same way we did in the free pouring.
 Personally, I use a jigger for my non-bottled ingredients.